chrismurrph/show-graph/README.md

 You can mix and match the types of the nodes as well - for example a few or all of them could be strings.
 Although the representation of a node is a circle, long labels (up to 30 characters) can run outside the circle.

-Here `{:weight 1}` is the properties for the directed edge :1 -> :2, but we could have just put `1`.
-These properties are just going along for the ride - they don't need to be read when laying out a graph.
+Here `{:weight 1}` is the properties map for the directed edge :1 -> :2, but we could have just put `1` - no map at all.
+These 'properties' are just going along for the ride - they don't need to be read when laying out a graph.
 All that Show Graph needs to discover is the edges that run between the vertices.

 Another variation that's 'in the works' is for the data structure not to be a map but a coll of tuples.
 We've hit a snag (see issues #2) on this that will hopefully be resolved soon.

 ### Is it useful?

 Not sure!
 But it might help your assessment to know that when focused on a node you can re-activate Reveal.
+So if node `:1` had the focus pressing the enter key would activate Reveal on the properties map of node `:1` which is `{:2 {:weight 1} :3 {:weight 2}}`.

+### Is it significant?

+This library (cjmurphy/show-graph) depends on a Java library called cjmurphy/ham which contains an algorithm called HyperassociativeMap, which determines the placement of the nodes.
+I don't believe that open source Clojure code has been able to do this before.
+Please let me know if in fact I'm wrong and there are other such algorithms easily callable from Clojure, or even written in Clojure.